AchesonD77/Polimi-AudioSignal-ExamSummary/README.md

 This repository provides a comprehensive guide to the **Audio Signal** exam, including **calculations(1 question), theory(2 questions), and MATLAB programming(1 question)**.

 # My voice
-1. My exam date was the 14th of January in 2025, I have been preparing for this exam from the 14th of November to the 26th of December. **(43days)**
+1. My exam date was the 14th of January in 2025, I have been preparing for this exam from the 14th of November to the 26th of December. **(43days, Half of each day)**
-2. I summarized the exam from the 4th of January to the 12th of January in 2025. **(9days)**
+2. I summarized the exam from the 4th of January to the 12th of January in 2025. **(9days, Half of each day)**
 3. I wrote this on the 3rd of February 2025.